NunzioKnerr/pannotator_package_source/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## PannotatoR Source Code
+## pannotator Source Code

-The Panospheric Image Annotator in R (PannotatoR) software package provides an easy-to-use interface for visualising 360 degree camera images on satellite imagery and annotating the images with data selected from user-defined drop-down menus.
+The Panospheric Image Annotator in R (pannotator) software package provides an easy-to-use interface for visualising 360 degree camera images on satellite imagery and annotating the images with data selected from user-defined drop-down menus.
 It’s designed for use in ecological